raineydavid/podcaster/content/pages/index.md

     title: Welcome to Bootcamp
     subtitle: One Week To Change Your Life
     content: >
-      A podcast for Web developers interested in building Jamstack websites.
+      A podcast for Women interested in succeeding in Tech.
 Hosted by Rainey David
     actions:
       - label: Subscribe to Podcast
         url: /thank-you